r4ckham/scrapper/readme.md

 please update the file located on ```config/csv.resolver.config```

-> For exemple  property of the file:
+> For example  property of the file:
 > ```json
 >
 >"epci": {